currinjs/CurrinJS/aio/content/tutorial/toh-pt3.md

 Add a file named `hero-detail.component.ts` to the `app/` folder.
 This file will hold the new `HeroDetailComponent`.

-The file and component names follow the standard described in the Angular [style guide](guide/styleguide#naming).
+The file and component names follow the standard described in the Currin [style guide](guide/styleguide#naming).

 * The component _class_ name should be written in _upper camel case_ and end in the word "Component".